TheLocehiliosan/yadm/yadm.md

        The "most appropriate" version is determined by calculating a score for each  version  of  a  file.
 A template is always scored higher than any symlink condition.
 The number of conditions is the next largest  factor in scoring.
 Files with more conditions will always be favored.
-Any invalid condition will disqualify that file completely.
+Any in‐ valid condition will disqualify that file completely.

        If you don't care to have all versions of alternates stored in the same directory  as  the  generated  symlink,  you  can  place  them  in  the
        $HOME/.config/yadm/alt directory.
 The generated  symlink  or  processed template will be created using the same relative path.

        Alternate  linking may best be demonstrated by example.
-Assume the fol- lowing files are managed by yadm's repository:
+Assume the fol‐ lowing files are managed by yadm's repository:

          - $HOME/path/example.txt##default